google/swiftshader/README.md

 SwiftShader is a high-performance CPU-based implementation of the Vulkan graphics API<sup>1</sup><sup>2</sup>.
 Its goal is to provide hardware independence for advanced 3D graphics.

 > NOTE: SwiftShader's OpenGL ES implementation is no longer supported, and will be removed.
-Read more about our recommendation to use [ANGLE on top of SwiftShader Vulkan here](docs/ANGLE.md) (aka.
+The [ANGLE](http://angleproject.org/) project can be used to achieve a layered implementation of OpenGL ES (aka.
 "SwANGLE").

 Building
 --------